Sophomore Receives AIChE Academic Excellence Award

 Pictures to the event can be found here.

-Kristen Coletti, Victor Lambert, Joseph Marini, Caleb Donnelly, Miranda Lawrence, Jaimie Rogner, and Griffin Rapsilber were chosen for this year’s “Huntington 100”, a prestigious honor given to the most outstanding students for their hard work and achievements.
+Kristen Coletti, Victor Lambert, Dante Marini, Caleb Donnelly, Miranda Lawrence, Jaimie Rogner, and Griffin Rapsilber were chosen for this year’s “Huntington 100”, a prestigious honor given to the most outstanding students for their hard work and achievements.

 We had a record breaking number of presentations by Northeastern this year at the Society for Biomaterials conference in Denver, with 16 presentations by faculty and students.

 Congratulations to Noreen Rizvi for receiving 1st place in her oral presentation & Sydney Shaw for receiving 1st place for her poster presentation on their research at the Northeast American Society of Plant Biology meeting at the U of Rhode Island (March 29 - 30, 2014)!
 Noreen Rizvi's talk is titled "An estrogen-inducible system and optimized Agrobacterium-mediated transformation of Catharanthus roseus hairy roots."
 Sydney Shaw's poster is titled "Investigating the Limiting Step in the Transcription of the Vindoline Pathway in Catharanthus Roseus using RT-PCR."